kaustavha/luvit-docs/doc/api/process.markdown

 ## process.execArgv

-This is the set of Node.js-specific command line options from the executable that started the process.
-These options do not show up in `process.argv`, and do not include the Node.js executable, the name of the script, or any options following the script name.
+This is the set of luvit-specific command line options from the executable that started the process.
+These options do not show up in `process.argv`, and do not include the luvit executable, the name of the script, or any options following the script name.
 These options are useful in order to spawn child processes with the same execution environment as the parent.